 - Basic mechanisms in maintenance and breakdown of tolerance to retina.
 This includes questions related to immune privilege of the eye, central and peripheral tolerance to retinal antigens and the role of microbiota.

 - Pathogenesis and immunotherapy of uveitis.
-Studies address the role of innate and adaptive responses in pathogenesis of uveitis and their interplay.
-This includes natural triggers of uveitis (e.g., microbiota), the instructive effects of the innate milieu (adjuvant) on the resultant adaptive T cell response, roles of Th1 and Th17 responses and their associated cytokines in induced and spontaneous uveitis, and finally the role of regulatory cells of various flavors and their induction by various immunoregulatory regimens, including oral tolerance and antigen-specific genetic therapy.
-The goal is to harness the natural regulatory mechanisms to achieve prevention or long lasting remission of disease.
+Studies address the role of innate and adaptive responses and their interplay in pathogenesis of uveitis.
+This includes natural triggers of uveitis (e.g., microbiota), roles of Th1 and Th17 responses and their associated cytokines in induced and spontaneous uveitis, and the role of regulatory cells and mechanisms.
+The goal is to understand the pathogenic process and to harness the natural regulatory mechanisms to restore homeostasis and achieve prevention or long lasting remission of disease.